haukex/hgpstools/INSTALL-RPi.md

 	b.
 After expanding the partition and rebooting, run an update using `apt-get` or `aptitude`.
+		Also do a run of `sudo rpi-update` to update the firmware.
 		(I also usually install `vim` at this point to make the following steps easier.)

 	c.
+At one point I had trouble using `raspi-config` to set the keyboard layout, you can set it manually by changing the following in `/etc/default/keyboard` (example for German):

+			XKBMODEL="pc105"
+			XKBLAYOUT="de"
+			XKBVARIANT="nodeadkeys"
+			XKBOPTIONS=""

-Note: In case you get warnings like "perl: warning: Setting locale failed", one solution is to edit the file `/etc/default/locale` to look like this (of course you're free to use a different locale/language; for lots more information Google the term "/etc/default/locale"):
+	d.
+Note: In case you get warnings like "perl: warning: Setting locale failed", one solution is to edit the file `/etc/default/locale` to look like the following (of course you're free to use a different locale/language; for lots more information Google the term "/etc/default/locale").
+		Another possibility is to just use the `C.UTF-8` locale.

 			LANG=en_US.UTF-8
 			LANGUAGE=en_US:en
 			LC_ALL=en_US.UTF-8

-	d.
+	e.
 Setting up unattended upgrades:
 		`sudo apt-get install unattended-upgrades` and
 		in `/etc/apt/apt.conf.d/50unattended-upgrades`,
 		uncomment one of the lines containing `o=Raspbian`.